neondatabase/yc-idea-matcher/README.md

 You will find a script called `generate-embeddings.ts` located in the root directory of this project.
 After running `npm run generate-embeddings`, the script does the following:

-1. It creates the database schema and installs the `pg_embedding` extension
+1. It creates the database schema and installs the `pgvector` extension
 2. It goes through the YCombinator API 'https://api.ycombinator.com/v0.1/companies?page=1' and gets all the companies
 3. For each company it generates embeddings using the long description and then stores the company data in the database.